coryfklein/coryfklein.github.io/_posts/2020-02-27-annotated-screenshot-guide.markdown

 ![example of numbering multiple highlights]({{ site.url }}/assets/annotated-screenshots-guide/numbered-example.png)

-I recommend always filling with black, except when the primary content is already black (like a terminal), then use pure white
+I recommend always filling with black (#000000), except when the primary content is already black (like a terminal), then use pure white (#FFFFFF).
+You can play with opacity, but 50% is a solid choice that works well on most all images.

 ![example of white fill on black background]({{ site.url }}/assets/annotated-screenshots-guide/white-fill.png)

-In Pixelmator you can set the default to black by selecting the brush tool (B), changing the color to black, then quitting and re-opening Pixelmator
+In Pixelmator you can set the default color to black by selecting the brush tool (B), changing the color to black, then quitting and re-opening Pixelmator

 ![how to change the default color]({{ site.url }}/assets/annotated-screenshots-guide/default-color.png)

+## Clipboard vs Files

-The instructions I give here are geared towards relying on the clipboard.
+The instructions I give here are geared towards utilizing the clipboard.
 I find this to be much faster and easier, particularly because screenshots are so short-lived.
 But you should be able to use files as your intermediary storage between steps with minimal changes to the procedure.